 I even went through the contents of the app bundle by going to Finder and selecting “Show Package Contents” from the context menu, but I didn’t find anything at first.

-But I persisted and eventually I noticed that the app had three executable files and that the Info.plist file for the app bundle had @[email protected]
+But I persisted and eventually I noticed that the app had three executable files and that the Info.plist file for the app bundle had @EXECUTABLE@ set as the Executable file instead of the actual executable name — which should have been Tiled.

 I wondered if this was the issue.
 So I tried changing the Info.plist file and voila!
 It worked!!